 • The use of TAGIN 40mm rounds is authorized.
 Hand tossed flash/smoke grenades only.
 Nerf/Vortex Rockets must be fired from a launcher and are only used for anti-armor purposes, requiring a direct hit.
 40mm TAG rounds which explode are lethal to vehicles if they detonate within 10 feet, hand grenades must detonate underneath or on top a vehicle in order to kill.

-In Third Coast Airsoft, come in two types,
+In Third Coast Airsoft,

 - Launched projectiles, single hit, destroys a vehicle and all occupants